whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### What is a `wof:id`?

 A `wof:id` is a [unique 64-bit identifier](https://en.wikipedia.org/wiki/Organizationally_unique_identifier#64-bit_Extended_Unique_Identifier_.28EUI-64.29) that represents a single point or polygon feature in the Who's On First database.
-This identifier is commonly produced by the [Brooklyn Integers](https://www.brooklynintegers.com) service, though, technically any _unique_ 64-bit identifier can be used if Who's On First has not already used it.
+This identifier is commonly produced by the [Brooklyn Integers](https://www.brooklynintegers.com) service, though, technically any _unique_ 64-bit identifier can be used if Who's On First has not already maintained that id for a known record.
 Unlike [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Elements) (OSM) or the [United Kingdom's Local Ordnance Survey](https://www.europa.uk.com/resources/os/os-mastermap-topography-layer-user-guide.pdf) (OS), a `wof:id` is stable to an individual feature and will not update when minor updates to a feature occur.
 Once a feature is given a `wof:id`, that feature will maintain that `wof:id` for it's entire lifecycle, unless that feature experiences a Significant Event (explained below).

 ### What is Significant Event?